-The School Committee desires individuals to attend its meetings so that they may become better acquainted with the operations and the programs of our local public schools.
-In addition, the Committee would like the opportunity to hear public comment.
+The School Committee encourages citizens of the District to attend its meetings so that they may become better acquainted with the operations and the programs of our public schools.
+In addition, the Committee would like the opportunity to hear the wishes and ideas of the public.